• Skip to primary navigation

 Pin image with text showing oysters Rockefeller.

 Oysters Rockefeller is an unbelievably delicious baked seafood appetizer that will certainly impress all of your friends and family!
 It features oysters on the half shell that are topped with a creamy spinach mixture and breadcrumbs before being baked in the oven!
-Go ahead and prepare a few dozen, and then store them in the freezer so that they are ready to go whenever you want them!
+Go ahead and prepare a few dozen, and then store them in the freezer so they are ready to go whenever you want them!

 Square image showing oysters Rockefeller.